Kate-Pol/Kate-Pol/README.md

 Our world changing each day, so trying to be on track with the news in tech world, construction, healthy lifestyle, politic etc. I like fixing and creating things, can use different tools for this.

-🔭 I’m currently working as a volunteer and constantly building my skills.
+🔭 I’m currently working as a freelance and volunteer, constantly building my skills.
 That means...

  - 👯 I'm always open for freelance gigs or contract based opportunities
  - 💬 I'm looking to collaborate and create some cool content that we can share with the community